 Budget And Safety Considerations

-It’s important to consider budget and safety when choosing a portable generator.
+When choosing a portable generator, it’s important to consider budget and safety.
 While opting for the cheapest option can be tempting, this decision could cost you more in the long run.

 Cheaper generators may lack important safety features or have lower fuel efficiency, resulting in higher operating costs.